help_outline Skip to main content

 COVID Policy:

-We ask that you show proof of vaccination at the first class meeting and that you are current on your boosters to attend class.
-We will not require masking, but it is encouraged and welcomed if you feel compromised in any way.
+We ask that you are vaccinated and current on your boosters to attend class.
+We do not require masking, but it is encouraged and welcomed if you feel compromised in any way.
 Should someone in class have a positive test within three days of class meeting we will notify everyone.
 We will follow CDC guidelines and will require masking or pivot to Zoom classes should we be required to do so.

 Tuesday